barelyhuman/kb/pages/configurations.md

 Here's how I plan to get it to work and it's not an original idea (obviously! not a genius.).

-If you've used [`ytdl`](https://github.com/ytdl-org/youtube-dl) the original library then it uses the cli flags as configuration by passing a youtube-dl.conf file either locally or in one of the many user / global configuration directories and that's perfect.
+If you've used [`ytdl`](https://github.com/ytdl-org/youtube-dl) the original library then it uses the cli flags as configuration by passing a youtube-dl.conf file either locally or in one of the many user / global configurationdirectories and that's perfect.

 You get to keep a single layer of default values and single level of parsing, unless you allow multiple values for the same argument, then maybe a little more